Josh Mauro

-Joshua Daniel Mauro (born February 17, 1991) is an English-born American football defensive end who is a free agent.
+Joshua Daniel Mauro (born February 17, 1991) is an English-born former American football defensive end.
 He played college football at Stanford.
 Mauro has also played for the New York Giants and Jacksonville Jaguars.

-Early years
+Early life

-Mauro moved from England to Texas when he was 3.
+Mauro moved from England to Texas when he was three years old.
 His father, Greg, had been stationed for work in England.

 He was named to the Dallas Morning News first-team all-area and Associated Press all-state team in high school.
-He was ranked as the nation’s 31st-best prospect weakside defensive end by Rivals.com.
+He was ranked as the nation's 31st-best prospect weakside defensive end by Rivals.com.

 College career

 On October 9, 2013, he was named on the Bednarik Award watch list.
 On November 18, 2013, he was named on the Ted Hendricks Award midseason watch list.
 On December 2, 2013, he was an honorable mention for the 2013 All-Pac-12 team.

 Professional career

 Pittsburgh Steelers

 Mauro began his professional career by signing with the Pittsburgh Steelers as an undrafted free agent, but was released during the final roster cuts.